-Campbell gets two and half years in jail for having guns
+Repeat offender Campbell gets two and half years in jail for having guns

 During the trial a prison cellmate of Campbell appeared in court via video link and said he carried out the attack.

-While Campbell, representing himself, convinced the jury of his innocence for the robbery, they found him guilty of possessing the firearms after deliberating for six and a half hours.
+While Campbell, representing himself, convinced the jury of his innocence regarding the robbery, after deliberating for six and a half hours they found him guilty of possessing the firearms.

-On Friday, Judge Macintosh told Campbell that "you and firearms are quite a dangerous combination".
+On Friday, Judge Mackintosh told Campbell that "you and firearms are quite a dangerous combination".

 Campbell's counsel, Jerome Webby, said that while his client was a man "who some would say is incorrigible", there were no particular aggravating features about the hidden firearms and Campbell had not presented them at anyone.

-"(Campbell) does acknowledge the harm that can be done by firearms when they are circulating in the community," Webby said.
+"[Campbell] does acknowledge the harm that can be done by firearms when they are circulating in the community," Webby said.

 But he added: "This is a case where some firearms were found in a bivouac.
 There's nothing more to it."